Designer Spotlight: Catching Up With Kelly LaPlante

 JC: You are a master of collaboration and have had the opportunity to be involved in some really fun partnerships.
 What has been the most inspiring collaboration for you so far?

-KLP: I’ve been fortunate to work on some really awesome things, like the Runway Collection I did with Fireclay a few years ago—and I still get excited when I see how designers and homeowners
+KLP: I’ve been fortunate to work on some really awesome things, like the shapes I designed for Fireclay a few years ago—and I still get excited when I see how designers and homeowners

 JC: I know you’re always on the prowl for great collaboration opportunities and design inspirations.
 So what’s on the radar for Kelly LaPlante?